rovyo/FastFlags-Collective/README.md

 <h3 align="center">https://discord.gg/fastflags</h3>

-<h6 align="center">^^ Before considering joining this server, I feel compelled to offer a cautionary note.
+<h6 align="center">Before considering joining this server, I feel compelled to offer a cautionary note.
 It appears to be frequented by individuals whose behavior may not align with your expectations or comfort level.
 While I won't dissuade you if you're genuinely interested, it's important to be aware that the community might not be what you're accustomed to.
 Exercise caution and discretion before proceeding.</h6>

 ##### Version: 8.6.0 [4/1/2024]
 * **117 Currently Listed**